itchychips/smalltemplate/README.md

 This was written against luajit and tested against luajit and lua-5.1.

+# License

+Please see LICENSE.txt.
+This is AGPL.

 # How to use

 Define your template in a lua script.
 This script must return one or two